How can we all get more creative about supporting Mental Fitness?

 As Sarah Niblock puts it, “Free yoga classes won’t fix mental wellbeing in the creative industries”.
 This requires big, bold cultural changes.
 Applying the same loud and proud stance to creating and sharing amazing, life transforming work to creating amazing, life transforming organisations and cultures.

-So there’s a few ideas.
+So there’s a few ideas for strengthening Mental Fitness in the creative sector.
 But they feel like the first post it notes on a brainstorming wall that ends up being something much, much richer.

 Are you trying to develop creative solutions to wellbeing and strengthening Mental Fitness in your organisation?
 If you’d like help to take this further, we’d love to talk and we’d love to hear your ideas about building better relationships as an individual and an organisation.